The Complete Guide to the Difference Between Porcelain and Ceramic Tiles

 Cons:

-Ceramic tiles are offered in different colors, patterns, and textures and they can be glazed or unglazed, offering different levels of texture and shine.
+Ceramic tiles are offered in different colors, patterns, and textures, and they can be glazed or unglazed, with different levels of texture and shine.
 Ultimately, the visual appeal of porcelain and ceramic tiles will depend on your personal preference and the specific style that you want to achieve.

 When it comes to ceramic vs. porcelain tile flooring installation and repairs, there are some key differences to keep in mind.
 While both types of tile can be installed using a similar process, porcelain tiles are denser than ceramic tiles, making them more difficult to cut and install.
 As a result, porcelain tile installation may require specialized tools and expertise, adding to the overall project cost.